-

 Project Cost

-Located outside the District of Columbia in Fairfax County, Virginia, the historic Lorton Prison, originally commissioned by Theodore Roosevelt in the early 20th century, is undergoing extensive redevelopment.
+Located outside the District of Columbia in Fairfax County, Virginia, the historic Lorton Prison, originally commissioned by Theodore Roosevelt in the early 20th century, has undergone extensive redevelopment.

-The Alexander Company is transforming the unique prison complex into a vibrant hub of community residences, workplaces, shopping, and green space.
-The first phase of the development calls for 165 historic apartments, 83 new townhomes, 24 new single-family homes, a clubhouse, a swimming pool, and historic retail and commercial space – the Chapel and Powerhouse.
+The Alexander Company, in partnership with Elm Street Development and Fairfax County, has transformed the unique reformatory complex into a vibrant hub of community residences, workplaces, shopping, and green space.
+The first phase of the master-planned development delivered 165 historic apartments, 83 new townhomes, 24 new single-family homes, a clubhouse, a swimming pool, and historic retail and commercial space – the Chapel and Powerhouse.

-The community layout will accommodate visitors arriving by car and feature a variety of pedestrian and bicycle connections weaving the site into the fabric of the surrounding neighborhoods.
-Sitting along I-95, a main commuting route for the District of Columbia Metro Area, the new community will have all the conveniences of urban living – access to major commuting transportation routes, everyday shopping, urban amenities, etc. – all while retaining a beautifully natural and historic character.
+The community layout accommodates visitors arriving by car and features a variety of pedestrian and bicycle connections weaving the site into the fabric of the surrounding neighborhoods.
+Sitting along I-95, a main commuting route for the District of Columbia Metro Area, the new community has all the conveniences of urban living – access to major commuting transportation routes, everyday shopping, urban amenities, etc. – all while retaining a beautifully natural and historic character.

 Roosevelt believed a prisoner’s rehabilitation could be improved if provided with fresh air, natural light, and a place to live and work.
 With this in mind, the reformatory was designed as a campus and constructed by the prisoners themselves using bricks manufactured in on-site kilns and lumber cut from trees on the property.
 The dormitory-style buildings are laid out in a way that provides abundant natural light and open green-space, contrary to traditional cellblocks.

-Today, the 80-acre planned master-development portion of the property is referred to as Laurel Hill to commemorate the 18th century structure which served as the home of William Lindsay, a Revolutionary War patriot.
-Having sat a vacant, historic landmark since 2001, Lorton Prison is the final piece of the puzzle that is the Laurel Hill Adaptive Reuse Area.
-The Alexander Company, in partnership with Elm Street Development and Fairfax County, is breathing new life into Laurel Hill by converting the beautiful colonial revival-style structures into Liberty at Laurel Hill.
+The 80-acre planned master-development portion of the property was referred to as Laurel Hill to commemorate the 18th century structure which served as the home of William Lindsay, a Revolutionary War patriot.
+Having sat a vacant, historic landmark since 2001, Lorton Reformatory was the final piece of the puzzle that is the Laurel Hill Adaptive Reuse Area.
+The Alexander Company, in partnership with Elm Street Development and Fairfax County, brought new life into Laurel Hill by rehabilitating the beautiful colonial revival-style structures into Liberty.